-The Selection Committee is composed of current or former officials of the European Court of Auditors, recognised experts in the field of public finance and audit, and the former Director of the Historical Archives of the European Union.
-Decisions are based upon the quality of the application file, the significance and originality of the proposed research, the feasibility of the project, the candidate’s ability to carry out the research satisfactorily, and the importance of using the Archives in Florence to consult the European Court of Auditors' archives.
+The Selection Committee is composed of current or former officials of the European Court of Auditors, recognised experts in the field of EU public finance and policies and the former Director of the Historical Archives of the European Union.
+Decisions are based upon the quality of the application file, the significance and originality of the proposed research, the feasibility of the project, the candidate’s ability to carry out the research satisfactorily, and the importance of using the Archives in Florence.

 Applicants will be notified of the outcome of their application within one month of the deadline.

 Publications and Commitments

 Grant holders will undertake to ensure that all subsequent publications or productions using in whole or in part the results obtained under the auspices of the research grant will appropriately acknowledge the Postgraduate Research Grant Programme.
 In addition, they will provide the Historical Archives of the European Union with a copy of any such publications or productions.

 Upon completing their stay, grant holders will submit to the Selection Committee an essay on their research subject.

 The Members of the Selection Committee for the 2023 Postgraduate Research Grant Programme are:

 - Jean-Jack Beurotte, former Director at the European Court of Auditors (Chairman of the Selection Committee);